 5. State Management: Handling Data Flow Efficiently

-• In complex applications, managing data across different components can become challenging.
+- In complex applications, data management can be demanding across different components.

-• Tools like Redux, the Context API, or Vuex help maintain and update the state efficiently, ensuring a smooth user experience.
+- Tools like Redux, Context API, or VUEX help to effectively maintain and update the condition and ensure a smooth user experience.

 Role of Front-end Development in Full-Stack Development